-Metalor has a presence in 15 countries with 1,413 employees of different cultures, languages, and local regulations.
-In all Metalor locations labour practices and procedures are fully respected in line - as a minimum - with the applicable labour and employment regulations.
-The last RJC Code of Practices Audit, that took place in March 2019, has covered as well the labour conditions of subcontractors working in Metalor facilities, hence being sure that they enjoy as well fair conditions.
+Metalor employs 1,471 people in 12 countries, embracing a broad diversity of cultures, languages, and regulatory frameworks.
+In all Metalor locations labour practices and procedures fully comply - as a minimum - with applicable labour and employment regulations.
+The last RJC Code of Practices Audit, which took place in March 2021, also covered the labour conditions of subcontractors working in Metalor facilities, to ensure they enjoy fair conditions.
 The ultimate goal is to embrace these differences with a sound Corporate Social Responsibility plan that can simultaneously increase shareholder value, boost employee satisfaction, and increase employer brand recognition.
 Human Resource departments play a critical role in ensuring that the company adopts CSR responsibility programmes.